Renault Kangoo E-TECH electric (2011-2021) interior, dashboard & comfort

 Infotainment, apps & sat nav

 The two-speaker stereo is pretty weedy, but it does have a USB connection – so you can use a smartphone with Renault’s R&Go apps – as well as an auxiliary socket and Bluetooth phone connection.
 We recommend optional R-Link infotainment system.
 It adds a useful TomTom sat nav, and extra functions to help you keep an eye on the Kangoo’s electric system.
 This includes an Eco Driving Coach, which provides information on how you’re driving and gives pointers on where you can improve to boost driving range.

 It’s not the most intuitive system to use, but it’s easy enough to navigate once you’re accustomed to it.
 There’s also a voice control system offered – simply press the button on the steering wheel and speak a command, and the system will kick into action.
 Another issue with R-Link is that it relies on Renault’s own apps to provide additional functions, and there’s no Apple CarPlay or Android Auto available.

 In This Review

-- 1VerdictWith a wide choice of body styles, the Renault Kangoo electric is more versatile than its main rivals – although this version is showing its age and a replacement is coming soon
+- 1VerdictWith a wide choice of body styles, the Renault Kangoo electric is more versatile than its main rivals – although this version has now been discontinued and a replacement is coming soon

-- 2Range, battery & chargingDevelopments have boosted the Renault Kangoo E-TECH's range since it first went on sale, but charging options are restricted
+- 2Range, battery & chargingDevelopments boosted the Renault Kangoo E-TECH's range since it first went on sale, but its charging speed is limited by modern standards

 - 3Running costs & insuranceThe Renault Kangoo E-TECH is competitively priced compared to rival electric vans and will be very cheap to run

-- 4Performance, motor & driveThe Renault Kangoo E-TECH has enough power for making progress around town, but it's anything but fast
+- 4Performance, motor & driveThe Renault Kangoo E-TECH has enough power for making progress around town, however it's anything but fast

-- 5Interior, dashboard & comfort - currently readingThe Renault Kangoo E-TECH is a van, and the quality of the cab doesn't let you forget it
+- 5Interior, dashboard & comfort - currently readingThe Renault Kangoo E-TECH is a van, and the quality of the cab doesn't let you forget that fact

-- 6Boot space, seating & load spaceThere's decent capacity inside, especially in the Renault Kangoo E-TECH Maxi version
+- 6Boot space, seating & load spaceThere's decent capacity inside, especially in the larger Kangoo E-TECH Maxi version

 - 7Reliability & safety ratingTried-and-tested electric running gear should help the Renault Kangoo E-TECH's reliability